ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

 properties[uint("A")] = pLu | pp // 01000000 | 10000000 => 11000000
 ```

 So based on the above, we know that the capital "A" is printable and that it's uppercase.
-We will use the value `(pLu | pp)` below, when refering to this `properties` element.
+In the sections below, instead of `properties[]`, we will write out `(pLu | pp)`, so that the logical operations are more clear.

 2. The next thing in line is `& pLmask`.
 With it we check if the value of the given `properties` element, has the `pLmask` flags activated, like we checked if a ship is suitable for our vacation.